Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/keygenme-py.md

 ### Get the flag

-Lets make a small script to compile the complete flag
+Let's make a small script to compile the complete flag
 ```python
 #!/usr/bin/python